fuzzylogicxx/fuzzylogic/posts/2019-12-21-making-a-better-custom-select-element-24-ways.md

 >  We want a way for someone to choose an item from a list of options, but it’s more complicated than just that.
 We want autocomplete options.
 We want to put images in there, not just text.
 The `optgroup` element is ugly, hard to style, and not announced by screen readers.
 I had high hopes for the `datalist` element, but it’s no good for people with low vision who zoom or use high contrast themes. `select` inputs are limited in a lot of ways.
 Let’s work out how to make our own while keeping all the accessibility features of the original.
 ---

-Despite us being able to [better style the standard `select`](https://fuzzylogic.me/posts/2019-12-21-styling-a-select-like-its-2019-or-filament-group-inc/) in 2019, like Julie Grundy says here there are times when that element doesn’t quite meet modern expectations.
+Julie Grundy argues here that – despite us having [greater ability to style the standard `select`](https://fuzzylogic.me/posts/2019-12-21-styling-a-select-like-its-2019-or-filament-group-inc/) in 2019 – there are times when that element doesn’t quite meet modern expectations.

-This is a lovely, full-featured and fully accessible component but in my opinion requires just a few additions.
-I think it would benefit from:

-- not showing the arrow SVGs until JavaScript is loaded; and
+This is a lovely, full-featured and fully accessible component.
+It could perhaps be improved by not showing the arrow SVGs until JavaScript is loaded, but otherwise it’s great.
-- including code which populates the input’s `value` with the selected item.

 Julie’s code currently exists solely as a Github repo, but for ease here’s [an editable version I’ve created on Codepen](https://codepen.io/fuzzylogicx/pen/rNamaYJ).